almostJohn/colorFromDuration/README.md

 ### Color From Duration

+Color from duration returns a number that can turn into a color code for discord.js, `MessageEmbed`, `APIEmbed`, and `APIWebhookEmbed`.

 #### Functionality

 If you pass a `date` - the `timestamp` unix in the parameter, it will return a random color based on duration.
 This usually works perfectly fine when creating a discord bot for `MessageEmbed` | `APIEmbed` | `APIWebhookEmbed`